charley-dixon/dollar-game/README.md

 ## Resources & Lessons Learned

 This is an ongoing list that I will update as the project moves along:
+* Getters and setters allow us to dynamically change the values of object properties
+  * I was unable to get the various scoring results to update on their own.
+For example, if I changed the `ante` to be $5 instead of $1 I want that value to automatically update in my scoring object.

 ## Programming Decisions